Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Key takeaways

-- •Check the motherboard's chipset to ensure it supports your CPU model.
+• Verify the motherboard's chipset supports your specific CPU generation.

 What to do next